rrwiren/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 The outcome is a file called **average_data.txt**.

-### General description of the content in the files
+### Content descriptions for the two main files

 **average_data.txt** contains average measures for 30 subjects and 6 activity types stored in 180 rows.

-There are 68 columns, first column is the subject, 2nd is the activity, columns 2 to 68 are the measured mean() and std() values (features).
+There are 68 columns, first column is the subject, 2nd is the activity, columns 2 to 68 contains the features with either *mean()* or *std()* included as part of their names.

+Feature Selection

 **run_analyis.R** includes the following 13 variables: